 We are registering with Philips Respironics the serial numbers of all affected devices sold by VitalAire Canada Inc., on behalf of our patients and clients, to ensure they are taken into consideration as part of the repair/replacement program under development by Philips Respironics.

 We require that our patients acknowledge they are aware of the recall and provide us with critical information to schedule the repair or replacement of their device.
 Please fill in the form online by September 1, 2021

 We understand the impact of this situation on our patients’ therapy and it is our priority to support them at all times.
-However, Philips Respironics repair/replacement program may take some time to be put in place as the repair process for existing devices requires regulatory approval in Canada.
+However, Philips Respironics repair/replacement program will take some time to be put in place pending the repair process for existing devices regulatory approval by Health Canada.